"Numbers don't lie. Check the scoreboard." -Jay-Z

 Using clinical-grade equipment, the Resting Metabolic Rate (RMR) Test provides you with your personal metabolic profile.
 From the results, you will be able to see how many calories you need to consume to lose fat, gain muscle, get leaner, or improve performance for a specific sport or goal.

 Without this critical data, any changes you make to your exercise or diet regimens are nothing short of guesses.
-Schedule your test right now in a few easy clicks, to stop getting frustrated and start getting results!

 SCHEDULE A TEST